ipasimulator/ipasim/docs/objc.md

 - `-def:".\libobjc.def"` - explicitly export symbols defined in `*.s` files.
   **TODO: Maybe do that with `__declspec(dllexport)` or something like that, too?**
 - `-out:".\Debug\libobjc.A.dll"` - let's name the library `libobjc.A.dll` (because its original name is `libobjc.A.dylib`).
+- `-debug` - emits debugging information into a `.pdb` file.
+  That's useful for debugging, obviously.
 - `"libcmt.lib"` - include C Runtime (for `malloc` and related).
 - `"..\..\Debug\pthread\pthread.lib"` - pthreads-win32 library.
   **TODO: This must currently be built using Visual Studio.